 If a claim is successfully submitted for wage loss benefits in Michigan, it is smart to submit a claim for lost wages every thirty days in order to receive regular payments.
 These claims may be submitted one year from the date of the previous submission and allow a person to receive these benefits for that twelve-month period.
 If the insurance company refuses to pay wage loss benefits, a person would have to pursue a lawsuit against them in order to request compensation.
 This lawsuit must be filed within one year of the date of the last unpaid bill was incurred.

-How Social Security Help Might Impact Wage Loss Benefits
+Will Social Security Impact My Wage Loss Benefits?

 Furthermore, it is important for applicants to understand that if they receive social security benefits after a car crash, they might be required to pay the auto insurance company some of the wage loss benefits previously paid to them.
 Because of these nuances, consulting with a knowledgeable lawyer in Michigan might prove useful.